What is self-service sign-up for Azure Active Directory?

 - Users can license themselves for applications and services

 An admin can configure these capabilities using the following Azure AD cmdlet Set-MsolCompanySettings parameters:

-- AllowEmailVerifiedUsers controls whether a user can create or join an unmanaged directory.
-If you set that parameter to $false, no email-verified users can join the directory.
+- AllowEmailVerifiedUsers controls whether a user can create or join a directory.
+If you set that parameter to $false, no email-verified user can join the directory.

-AllowAdHocSubscriptions controls the ability for users to perform self-service signup.
-If you set that parameter to $false, no users can perform self-service signup.
+- AllowAdHocSubscriptions controls the ability for users to perform self-service sign-up.
+If you set that parameter to $false, no user can perform self-service sign-up.